-Top publishers sue Audible for copyright infringement
+Top publishers sue Audible over planned captioning feature

 “They said something along the lines of ‘We’ve received your communications and considered them and don’t agree with them and do not intend to stop,'” said Pallante, the trade group’s president and CEO.

+Audible, which is the dominant producer in the thriving audiobook market, said it still wants to work with publishers and others “to help them better understand the education and accessibility benefits of this innovation.”

 Audible Captions would be available for free to students and also could be used by Audible members who already pay a monthly fee.
-A video demonstration of the program uses Dickens’ “David Copperfield” as an example and shows words appearing on the screen of a smartphone as the narrator reads from the text.
+A video demonstration of the program uses Dickens’ “David Copperfield” as an example and shows computer-generated words appearing on the screen of a smartphone as the narrator reads from the text.
 In announcing Audible Captions, company founder Don Katz said the program would help young people who struggle to read books.

 “We know from years and years of work, that parents and educators, in particular, understand that an audio experience of well-composed words is really important in developing learners,” Katz told USA Today in July.